Well, you know,

 a difficult time recognizing artwork when you see it, perhaps you should take a

-small child with you to point out the obvious turtles, bears and snakes etc.
+small child with you to point out the obvious turtles, bears, snakes, and more of Indigenous Iconography, often found in other media.

 The child who hasn’t

-heard the repeated Stone Wall Myth a hundred thousand times seems to have the
+heard the repeated Yankee Stone Wall Myth a hundred thousand times seems to have the

 ability to easily recognize, and stand near the turtle, snake or bear in the